Pentatonic Scale Guitar Lesson

 In Guitar Blog, Music, Practice and Technique, Scales by Craig SmithLeave a Comment

-• Those who avoid pentatonic scales because they believe they are overused or too simple.
+• Those who avoid pentatonic scales because they believe they are overused or too simple despite the abundance in popular guitar music.

-• Those who use pentatonic scales because they are easy to get into and haven’t learned other scales yet.
+• Those who use pentatonic scales as a crutch because they are easy to get into and haven’t learned any other scales yet.

-Many years ago at Lentines Music store in Akron, Ohio where I taught lessons throughout the 90’s, famed shredder and Mr. Big / Racer X Guitarist Paul Gilbert was doing a clinic.
-It was a great clinic and I even got to jam with him… but one thing I’ve always remembered was a question that was asked by one of the clinic attendees:
+When I was teaching guitar lessons full-time, famed shredder and Mr. Big / Racer X Guitarist Paul Gilbert was doing a clinic at my music store.
+It was a great guitar clinic and I even got to jam with him… but, one thing I’ve always remembered was a question that was asked by one of the clinic attendees:

 “How can I get away from Pentatonic scales?”

-Paul Gilbert gave an answer that stuck with me and one I happen to whole-heartedly agree with:
+Paul Gilbert gave an answer that stuck with me and in fact, it’s one I happen to whole-heartedly agree with:

 Mind Blown.
 Well ok, not really.. but I agree with Paul.
-If you play Rock, Metal, Jazz, Blues or Country music, why in the world would you want to avoid such a useful and great sounding scale?
+If you play Rock, Metal, Jazz, Blues, or Country guitar music, why in the world would you want to avoid such a useful and great sounding scale?
 It just works well everywhere!

 A wise man once said, “If you can’t play the Blues, you can’t play Rock”.
 This is a statement I happen to agree with.
 As guitarists, how much do we really know about the pentatonic scales?
 Can you play outside of the main “blues box” shape?Click To Tweet